SteffenMoritz/imputeTS/README.md

   > than just one algorithm.
 For example na.interpolation can be set to linear
   > or spline interpolation.

-More detailed information about the algortihms and their options can be found in the [imputeTS reference manual].
+More detailed information about the algorithms and their options can be found in the [imputeTS reference manual].

 ### Missing Data Plots